 Curriculum Scholars Networks

-The five Scholars Networks support the university’s commitment to Engaged Enquiry as the signature learning experience of Sydney's graduates.
+The four Scholars Networks support priorities identified in the University’s Strategic Plan, particularly its commitment to Engaged Enquiry as the signature learning experience of Sydney's graduates.

 - Assessment – Dr Graham Hendry

-- Widening Participation and Inclusive Teaching – Dr Cynthia Nelson (with the Social Inclusion Unit)
+- Widening Participation and Inclusive Teaching – Dr Amani Bell (with Mary Teague in the Social Inclusion Unit)

 - Curriculum-embedded communication & language development – Dr Bronwyn James (with the Learning Centre) and A/Prof Alyson Simpson (Faculty of Education & Social Work)

-The networks harness the practices, expertise and enthusiasm of colleagues in faculties/units in ways that connect them to wider university curriculum discussions.
-They provide staff with opportunities to both engage with, and challenge, how curriculum takes shape at Sydney.
-Through these networks, you will have opportunities to develop and contribute to institutional projects, undertake curriculum research, evaluate your initiatives, and collaborate with others with similar interests as you.
-The opportunities for professional development are abundant!
+The networks bring together the practices, expertise and enthusiasm of colleagues in faculties and central units in ways that connect them to wider university teaching and curriculum discussions.
+They provide staff with opportunities to both challenge and shape how we teach and design curriculum at Sydney.